-A report by Global Witness yesterday said British banks, aided by lax regulation by the authorities are exacerbating corruption in Nigeria.
+A report by Global Witness yesterday said British banks, aided by lax regulation by the authorities are exacerbating corruption in

 According to Reuters News, the graft watchdog said Britain needs to enforce strict money laundering regulations after some of its leading high street banks accepted millions of pounds in deposit from corrupt Nigerian politicians.